 - Select the Conditional Formatting button on the Format tab.

 - Right-click the DBField and select Conditional Formatting from the shortcut menu.

 Designer displays the Conditional Formatting dialog box.

-- Select Add.
+- Select .
 Designer displays the Edit Conditions dialog box.

-- Select Add Condition to add a condition line.
+- Select the Add Condition button to add a condition line.

-- From the field drop-down list, select the field on which to create the condition.
+- From the field drop-down list, select the field on which the condition is based.
 You can also select the special field "User Name" or Page Number to compose the condition.
-If you select Page Number, Server applies the format to the field values on the pages that meet the condition at runtime.
+If you select Page Number, Logi Report applies the format to the field values on the pages that meet the condition at runtime.

 - Choose the operator with which to compose the condition expression from the operator drop-down list.

-When you are adding conditional formatting to a DBField in a crosstab, you can select and then select an object from the drop-down list to use its value in the condition.
+When you are adding conditional format to a DBField in a crosstab, you can also select the button and then select an object from the drop-down list to use its value in the condition.
 Designer provides the following objects that are of the same data type as the field on which the condition is based in the drop-down list: